-Fighting the Opiate Epidemic in Nevada: Are We Doing Everything We Can?
+Fighting Nevada’s Opiate Epidemic: Are We Doing Everything We Can?

 The National Safety Council (NSC) released a report this month on the state of the nation and how different states are performing in terms of response to the opiate epidemic that is taking lives across the country.
 Called Prescription Nation 2018, the report outlines six key actions that the NSC believes “could have immediate and sustained impact,” and identifies Nevada as one of only two states that are implementing all six points.